Module MAPLEAF.Motion

 Expand source code

-return StateList([ derivativeFunc(time, state) for derivativeFunc in self.derivativeFuncs ], _nameToIndexMap=state.nameToIndexMap)
+def getStateDerivative(self, time, state): return StateList([ derivativeFunc(time, state) for derivativeFunc in self.derivativeFuncs ], _nameToIndexMap=state.nameToIndexMap)

 def timeStep(self, deltaT)